detelinradev/carpooling/README.md

 ![2019-08-30 (9)](https://user-images.githubusercontent.com/39421427/64017480-481a5780-cb32-11e9-9d30-ce5ce5ec6b27.png)

 That is the form for creating a car.
-You have to enter brand, model and color of your car and year of registration between 1950 and current year.
-Air conditioned should be 'yes' or 'no'
+You have to enter the brand, model and colour of your car and year of registration between 1950 and the current year.
+Air-conditioned should be 'yes' or 'no'

 ![2019-08-30 (10)](https://user-images.githubusercontent.com/39421427/64017481-481a5780-cb32-11e9-8576-10afd7b29be9.png)

-When car is successfully created another component appears under main one with information about your car
+When a car has successfully created, another component appears under the main one with information about your car

 ![2019-08-30 (11)](https://user-images.githubusercontent.com/39421427/64017482-48b2ee00-cb32-11e9-90f9-6a379bb994de.png)

-If user presses the upload button by mistake without any fail selected, there is a warn message for it
+If the user presses the upload button for uploading an avatar by mistake without any fail selected, there is a warning message for it

 ![2019-08-30 (12)](https://user-images.githubusercontent.com/39421427/64017483-48b2ee00-cb32-11e9-8d1e-15a2e4832b0b.png)

-Here picture is successfully uploaded
+Here the picture is successfully uploaded

 ![2019-08-30 (13)](https://user-images.githubusercontent.com/39421427/64017418-3fc21c80-cb32-11e9-8c64-102c7e8da130.png)

-Now user have a car he can create a trip, origin and destination should be entered, information is sent to Bing API for acquiring distance and time for finishing the trip
+Now that the user has a car, he can create a trip.
+Origin and destination should be entered, information is sent to Bing API for acquiring distance and time for finishing the trip

 ![2019-08-30 (14)](https://user-images.githubusercontent.com/39421427/64017419-3fc21c80-cb32-11e9-8a59-2be53783df54.png)